 Skip to contents

+[Deprecated] This function is deprecated in favour of fd_forest_glad.
 Download the Forest Extent raster from the Global Land Analysis & Discovery by using a vectorial object or a pair of coordinates (latitude, longitude).

 Usage